 The early morning sun rises over the ranch, casting a soft glow in the sky as the first skiers head out for early morning runs on our freshly groomed 20 km of Nordic trails.

 They probably don’t give much thought to what goes into making the trail surface that perfect corduroy look and smooth surface.
 Even if they did they probably didn’t realize it started months ago by our team of trail experts and ski fanatics.

 “We get excited once we’ve laid the tracks and we get people up here to play in the snow,” said Elee Deschu, one of our expert outfitters and member of the trail grooming team.
 “It’s a great workout and a lot of fun.”

 Early Pre-Season Prep

-The winter trail work that Deschu and her husband, Aaron, perform begins in the summer when they’re busy guiding our Green Season guests on horse rides.
+The winter trail work that Deschu and her husband, Aaron, perform begins in the summer when they’re busy guiding guests on horse rides.
 In the summer, the ski trails double as the route for horseback riders to explore our beautiful country.

 The Deschus pay attention during those rides for downed tree limbs and other debris that needs to be cleared.
 They’ll come back after the rides to clear away anything that has fallen and to regularly trim back the foliage.